TrackCore-F: Deploying Transformer-Based Subatomic Particle Tracking on FPGAs: Background

 There has been continuous efforts channelled into the design and development of ML-based, or rather ML-assisted, tracking solutions.
 Two ML model architectures stand out: Graph Neural Networks (GNNs) and more recently, Transformers~\cite{Vaswani:2017:Attention}.
 Within the scope of this paper, we focus on two Transformer designs from the project TrackFormers~\cite{Caron:2025:TrackFormers}, \emph{EncCla} and \emph{EncReg}.
 Both models operate as so-called single-shot models, i.e., they take in a full event's data and perform hit to track association for the whole event.

 The Encoder-Classifier (EncCla) is an encoder-only Transformer design.
-This approach takes in the coordinates from an event and predicts their association to pre-defined class labels.
+This approach takes in hit coordinates from an event and predicts their association to pre-defined class labels.
 Class labels, ensured to be unique, are generated through binning of the track parameter space.
 The largest variant has close to 1.5 million parameters with estimated memory consumptions of 5.69 MB and 0.07 MB for parameters and activations, respectively.

 The Encoder-Regressor (EncReg) is also an encoder-only Transformer design.
-It does not rely on class labels, but regression of potential tracks' parameters for a single event.
+It does not rely on class labels, but instead regresses the parameters of potential tracks for a single event.
 As a post-processing step, a clustering algorithm has to be applied to model's output.
 As such, predicted track parameters per hit are clustered, forming track associations.
 EncReg uses HDBSCAN to achieve this clustering.
 The model has close to 76\,484 parameters with estimated memory consumptions of 0.29 MB and 0.07 MB for parameters and activations, respectively.